philmph/philmph.github.io/content/posts/2/index.md

 ## 🧭 Before we begin

 This post is part one of a two-part series.
 In this one, I'll show how to use YAML configurations in OpenTofu through a simple example.
 The second part will cover how to define and validate a YAML schema.

+Part two can be found at [OpenTofu YAML Schema Validation](/posts/3/).

 ### Prerequisites